PARC/jace/README.md

 # user_model
-    contains infromation on the user,questions, answers
+    contains Infromation on the user,questions, answers

+# communications
+    contains all programs invovled in the API

+# Transactions
+    Acts as a control system to tell the API when it should send.